 When to use this method:

 This method is best when the content has already been approved or when strict requirements mean AI suggestions are out of scope.
-Typical use cases include:
+Typical use cases include legal or compliance training, finalized product documentation, or replicating existing eLearning experiences built in another tool.

 3. Import a Document